Kiribati country brief

 Our major aid initiatives include strengthening technical and vocational training institutes in Kiribati to deliver courses of an international-standard and working with primary schools to improve the literacy and numeracy of school-aged children, as well as enrolment rates.
 The aid program also supports Kiribati in improving the performance of its public enterprises and sustainably and effectively managing its public finances.
 Australia also supports other areas, including health, infrastructure and elimination of gender-based violence; and the World Bank's Kiribati Adaptation Project, which aims to reduce Kiribati's vulnerability to climate change.

 Support through regional programs includes strengthening the Kiribati Police Service through the Pacific Police Development Program (PPDP); reducing vulnerability to and impact of HIV and STIs through the Pacific HIV and STI Response Fund; and working with UNICEF to improve immunisation coverage and with UNFPA to improve adolescent reproductive health and access to basic emergency obstetric care.
-Further information is on Australian Aid.

 Australia's Defence Cooperation Program provides ongoing training and other support to the Police Maritime Unit of the Kiribati Police Service for its operation of the patrol boat, the RKS Teanoai.
 Two Royal Australian Navy personnel are based permanently in Tarawa.
 The Australia-Kiribati Security Partnership, signed at the 2010 Pacific Islands Forum in Port Vila, Vanuatu, is further strengthening security cooperation between the two countries.